pubnub/open-growth/generators/readme.md

 # Open Growth Generators

 Generators provide signals to your signal handlers.
-This signals can be used to send delights to your customers!
+These signals can be used to send delights to your customers!

 `Signal Generator` `>` `Signal Processor`